-The purpose of these bulk-buys is to significantly increase the understanding, affordability and take-up of solar energy technologies by making available a discounted bulk offering of high quality, solar power and hot water systems.
+The purpose of our community bulk-buys is to significantly increase the understanding, affordability and take-up of solar energy technologies by making available a discounted bulk offering of high quality, solar power and hot water systems.

-We have negotiated the best possible discount on the highest quality solar power and solar hot water systems, plus installation.
+We have negotiated the best possible discounts on top tier quality solar power and solar hot water technologies, installation and warranties.
+Our solar power packages can also be upgraded to add battery storage.
 As a community and sustainability enterprise, it is important for us to only use high quality and long-lasting technologies.

-The goals for the two bulk-buys are as follows:
+The goals for the bulk-buys are as follows:

-Businesses are also eligible.
-Any business uptake will be in addition to these goals.
+Businesses are also eligible for each of the three bulk-buys.
+Any business uptake will be in addition to the above goals.

-Farming the Sun will further contribute to the long-term sustainability of the New England North West region by way of setting aside “1% for Sustainability” ~ being 1% of the project income from each bulk-buy to fund future initiatives which are aligned with the priorities identified in the New England Sustainability Strategy.
+Farming the Sun will further contribute to long-term sustainability of these regions by setting aside “1% for Sustainability” ~ being 1% of the project income from each bulk-buy to fund future sustainability initiatives in each region.